Home page of properties for sale, Leros

 In certain weather conditions, the ferry calls into Agia Marina instead of Lakki

-A ferry is the cheapest way to reach Leros from Kos or Rhodes.
-A one-way ticket from Kos costs €12 and the journey takes around 1 hour and 40 minutes.
-A ticket from Rhodes costs €28 and the journey takes around 5 hours and 15 minutes.
+A one-way ticket from Kos costs €14.50 and the journey takes around 2 hours.
+A ticket from Rhodes costs €31.50 and the journey takes around 6 hours.

-Hydrofoil (flying dolphin) in Agia Marina, Leros
+The Dodakanisos Express (catamaran) in Agia Marina, Leros